mrahhal/MR.Analyzers.Whitespace/README.md

 ## Rules

-- `WS1000`: TrailingWhitespace: Analyzer/Fixer for trailing whitespace
+- `WS1000`: AvoidTrailingWhitespace: Analyzer/Fixer for trailing whitespace
-- `WS1001`: MissingFinalNewLine: Analyzer/Fixer for a newline at the end of the file
+- `WS1001`: AddFinalNewLine: Analyzer/Fixer for inserting a newline at the end of the file